sidsenkumar11/riscv-rocket/README.md

 ## Rocket Chip Architecture

-To begin, we performed some research on the architecture of the RISC-V Rocket Chips.
 An overview of the Rocket Core architecture can be seen <a href="http://www.lowrisc.org/docs/tagged-memory-v0.1/rocket-core/" target="_blank">here</a> but in the following sections, we will attempt to summmarize our understanding.

-## Configuring Rocket Chip Memory
+### Configuring Rocket Chip Memory
-To change the configuration of rocketchip, you first need to change the configuration file and modify/add what configuration you want.
+To change the configuration of Rocket Chip, you first need to change the configuration file and modify/add what configuration you want.

 The `Configs.scala` file with example configurations can be found at `common/src/main/scala/coreplex/Configs.scala`.
 There are many parameters that can be figured for both the `icache` and the `dcache` such as `rowBits`, `nSets`, `nWays`, `nTLBEntries`, `nMSHRs`, and `blockBytes`.

-After changing `Configs.scala`.
-In order to create your own configuration project, a configuration file needs to be added at `common/src/main/scala`.
+After changing `Configs.scala`, in order to create your own configuration project, a configuration file needs to be added at `common/src/main/scala`.
 The Verilog for the project can then be regenerated by calling:

 ```
 make rocket CONFIG_PROJECT=ProjectName CONFIG=ConfigName
 ```

-After that, the build process is normal and all that needs to be called are:
+After that, the build process is normal and all that needs to be called is:

 ```
 make project